 Z-LASIK is unique because it uses extremely small and rapid laser pulses to create the corneal flap (essential to the LASIK procedure).
 The lower energy released with each pulse using Ziemer technology is the main factor in improved overall safety and allows for faster healing time and better visual recovery.

-Optimized for Contoura LASIK, the Allegretto Wave Eye-Q customizes every treatment based on the patient’s individual prescription and the shape of their cornea, aiming to reduce glare and halos and improve night vision.
+The Allegretto Wave Eye-Q customizes every treatment based on the patient’s individual prescription and the shape of their cornea, aiming to reduce glare and halos and improve night vision.

-One of the most innovative features of the ALLEGRETTO WAVE is the way it uses wavefront technology to automatically compensate for the curvature of the cornea.
+One of the most innovative features of the Allegretto Wave is the way it uses wavefront technology to automatically compensate for the curvature of the cornea.
 In earlier laser correction systems, the “optical zone,” or area of correction, was centered on the front of the cornea; the result was a flattened circular area that ended with an abrupt edge, causing unwanted side effects like poor night vision, glare, and halos.

 Wavefront Optimized® LASIK was developed to consider the unique curvature of the eye, preserving the natural, aspheric shape of the cornea, for less induced spherical aberration.
 This provides improved quality of vision and eliminates or reduces the spherical distortions that can cause glare and may affect night vision.

-Recently CONTOURA Topographic guided LASIK was released, which provides a newer and more customized treatment.
+CONTOURA Topographic guided LASIK was recently released, which provides a newer and more customized treatment.
 Dr Feinerman offers both wavefront optimized and CONTOURA LASIK, and will determine which technology is best suited for the individual patient.

 Feinerman Vision Center is one of the first vision centers in the US to offer the new CATz (Customized Aspheric Treatment Zone) LASIK technology that takes Custom LASIK to a whole new level.
 This system is a unique combination of the fully-integrated Quest excimer laser, the OPD-Scan III, the OPD-Station software.
 This system is extremely technologically advanced, providing outstanding clinical performance and clinical outcomes.